GabeDottl/awesome-python/README.md

 * [grab](https://github.com/lorien/grab) - Site scraping framework.
 * [MechanicalSoup](https://github.com/MechanicalSoup/MechanicalSoup) - A Python library for automating interaction with websites.
 * [pyspider](https://github.com/binux/pyspider) - A powerful spider system.
 * [robobrowser](https://github.com/jmcarp/robobrowser) - A simple, Pythonic library for browsing the web without a standalone web browser.
+Last update (as of 4/20): 2015.
 * [scrapy](https://scrapy.org/) - A fast high-level screen scraping and web crawling framework.
 * [portia](https://github.com/scrapinghub/portia) - Visual scraping for Scrapy.
+Update (as of 4/20): No longer supported by scrapinghub as of 6/19.

 ## Web Frameworks